 - 1. Placing the student or students in reasonable fear of harm to the student's or students' person or property; - 2.
 Causing a substantially detrimental effect on the student's or students' physical or mental health; - 3.
-Substantially interfering with the student's or students' academic performance; or - 4.
-Substantially interfering with the student's or students' ability to participate in or benefit from the services, activities, or privileges provided by a school.
+Substantially interfering with the student's or students' academic performance; or

+4. Substantially interfering with the student's or students' ability to participate in or benefit from the services, activities, or privileges provided by a school.

 Cyberbullying means bullying through the use of technology or any electronic communication, including without limitation any transfer of signs, signals, writing, images, sounds, data, or intelligence of any nature transmitted in whole or in part by a wire, radio, electromagnetic system, photo-electronic system, or photo-optical system, including without limitation electronic mail, Internet communications, instant messages, or facsimile communications.
 Cyberbullying includes the creation of a webpage or weblog in which the creator assumes the identity of another person or the knowing impersonation of another person as the author of posted content or messages if the creation or impersonation creates any of the effects enumerated in the definition of bullying.
-Cyberbullying also includes the distribution by electronic means of a communication to more than one person or the posting of material on an electronic medium that may be accessed by one or more persons if the distribution or posting creates any of the effects enumerated in the definition or more posting creates any of the effects enumerated in the distribution or posting creates any of the effects enumerated in the definition or more persons if the distribution or posting creates any of the effects enumerated in the definition or more persons if the distribution or posting creates any of the effects enumerated in the definition or bullying.
+Cyberbullying also includes the distribution by electronic means of a communication to more than one person or the posting of material on an electronic medium that may be accessed by one or more persons if the distribution or posting creates any of the effects enumerated in the distribution or posting creates any of the effects enumerated in the distribution or posting creates any of the effects enumerated in the distribution or posting creates any of the effects enumerated in the distribution or posting creates any of the effects enumerated in the distribution or posting creates any of the effects enumerated in the distribution or posting creates any of the effects enumerated in the definition of bullying.